 Hostinger vs SiteGround 2026: Which Web Host Actually Delivers?

 If you think both of these hosts are basically the same because they both advertise $2.99/mo — you're about to be very surprised.
-I've spent years testing web hosts — spinning up WordPress installs, hammering servers with load tests, submitting support tickets at 2am just to see what happens.
+I've spent years testing web hosts, spinning up WordPress installs, hammering servers with load tests, and submitting support tickets at 2am just to see what happens.
 So when it comes to Hostinger vs SiteGround 2026, I have opinions.
 Strong ones.
 And I'm going to share all of them here.

 Quick Comparison Table: Hostinger vs SiteGround 2026